xen-HendryZheng/auction-system-by-node-express-and-react-on-typescript/README.md

-## Auction System - Backend and Frontend Setup
+## Auction System Running on Node Express (Typescript) and React (Typescript) - Backend and Frontend Setup

 This repository contains the backend and frontend setup for the Auction System.